chymaera3301/AccountManagement.ps1/README.md

-Scripts are being with Power Automate, using both Web and Desktop flows <br/>
+Scripts are ran within Power Automate Desktop, process uses both Web and Desktop flows <br/>

 >The Web flow is started when a webhook is received from an HR service, containing JSON<br/>
 >>-JSON is then parsed and variables created in PAW*<br/>